Our Adoption Process

 In addition to the greyhound itself, the adoption fee includes:

-All greyhounds adopted from GPA Houston have been spayed or neutered, had their teeth cleaned if required (necessary in almost all cases), are current on their vaccinations (including rabies, DHLPP, and Bordetella), have been tested for heartworms and are on heartworm preventative, have been tested (and treated if necessary) for tick-borne diseases and have been dewormed.
+All greyhounds adopted from GPA Houston have been spayed or neutered, have had their teeth cleaned if required (necessary in almost all cases), are current on their vaccinations (including Rabies, DHPP, Lepto and Bordetella), have been tested for heartworms and tick-bourne diseases (and treated if necessary) and have been Microchipped.
 The adopter will receive copies of all records of medical treatment of the greyhound while at GPA Houston.
 If the greyhound is due for heartworm preventative within one week of the date of adoption, we will provide a preventative tablet at no charge.

 In January 2008, GPA Houston began testing its dogs for tick-borne diseases.
 While many people are familiar with Lyme Disease and Rocky Mountain Spotted Fever, there are other similar diseases spread by ticks which represent a danger to our dogs.
 Unfortunately, these diseases, which in the past were confined to limited areas of the country, are spreading.
 Since most vets who practice exclusively in urban areas have never encountered a tick-borne disease, they are often unfamiliar with the very wide variety of symptoms that a dog can exhibit, often confusing a tick-borne disease with another condition.